FlevianK/cp2-document-management-system/README.md

 ## Agile
 This project was managed using [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2041339)

-## Producer for running the system locally
+## Procedure for running the system locally
 Follow the steps below systematically to have system in your machine and operate as expected

 ### Prerequisites